Jheanelle Wilkins

 Jheanelle K. Wilkins (born May 29, 1988) is an American politician who has represented District 20 in the Maryland House of Delegates since 2017.
-A member of the Democratic Party, she has served as the Chair of the Legislative Black Caucus of Maryland since 2022.
+A member of the Democratic Party, she served as the chair of the Legislative Black Caucus of Maryland from 2022 to 2026.

 Early life and education

 Wilkins was born in Kingston, Jamaica, and moved to the United States with her family when she was five.
 She grew up in New Castle, Delaware, where she graduated from William Penn High School and later attended the University of Delaware, where she earned a Bachelor of Arts degree in sociology in 2009; and American University, where she earned a Master of Public Administration in social policy in 2011.

 Career

 Early career

-Wilkins started as an intern at the Leadership Conference on Civil and Human Rights in 2008 and has served in various roles, including field assistant, field associate, and field manager.
-She now serves as the group's Director of State and Local Government Affairs.
+Wilkins started as an intern at the Leadership Conference on Civil and Human Rights in 2008 and has served in various roles, including field assistant, field associate, field manager, and director of state and local government affairs.
 During her tenure at The Leadership Conference, she has worked to advance immigration reform, education equity, and civil rights legislation, including the Justice Reinvestment Act, which eliminated mandatory minimum sentences for nonviolent offenders in Maryland.

 She served on the board of the Montgomery County Association of Black Democrats and was active with the Montgomery County Young Democrats.
 In 2014, she was elected to the Montgomery County Democratic Central Committee.